dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 The other notable alternative is `zio`, which provides core abstractions and an effect system in one bundle.
 My recommendation is to use whatever you and your team are most productive with.
 If you are not yet invested in either, your evaluation must take into account whether all libraries you need exist / work well with your choice - lest you need something niche which exists in only one of the ecosystems.

-I imagine in 99% of cases you'd be fine with either.
+I imagine in many cases you'd be fine with either.

 # Stream programming